 Seasoned adventurers and sunbathers alike will find Nevis to be an ideal Caribbean vacation destination.
 Come discover why Nevis is known as one of the last unspoiled destinations in the Caribbean and considered the "Queen of the Caribees".

-- Fly Cape Air between San Juan and Nevis - enjoy two daily, year-round, nonstop flights between Luis Muñoz Marín International Airport in San Juan, Puerto Rico and Vance W. Amory International Airport in Nevis.
+- Fly Cape Air between San Juan and Nevis - enjoy two daily, seasonal (December - May), nonstop flights between Luis Muñoz Marín International Airport in San Juan, Puerto Rico and Vance W. Amory International Airport in Nevis.

 Hotels: Peak season in Nevis spans from December to April, but there is still plenty to do in the off season.
 Some of the island’s resorts, villas, and B&B’s offer fantastic deals from August through November, and there is no better time to get a feel for true island living.